Replit vs Base44: The complete comparison guide

 Base44 follows a classic subscription structure that differentiates by project volume.

-Plan boundaries shift based on generated app limits rather than computing resources, making costs predictable but less scalable.
+Plan boundaries shift based on generated app limits rather than computing resources, which makes costs predictable but less scalable.

 Winner: Replit